1. The First Anglo-Burmese War began in __________.

 Explanation: The Treaty of Sinchula (November 1865) ended the war.

-59. Under the Treaty of Sinchula, Bhutan ceded:
+59. Under the Treaty of Sinchula, Bhutan ceded__________.

 A) Assam